Communication Disabilities from Traumatic Brain Injuries

 - Traumatic injuries to the fingers or nearby nerves, which can affect written language skills

-- Medical malpractice, leading to excessive swelling around the brain or tissue death
+- Medical malpractice leading to excessive swelling around the brain or tissue death

 In addition to these problems, other disabilities can lead to a loss or detriment of certain

-language skills.
+Language skills.
 Blindness and deafness, for example, can make reading or listening impossible, although a person’s actual language creation and comprehension skills may go unaffected.

-Common Types of Communication Disorders
+Common Types of Communication Disabilities From Traumatic Brain Injuries

 Communication disorders resulting in language loss can vary greatly depending on the severity of the traumatic brain injury and the area of the brain that suffers damage.
 The following are common communication disabilities that can result from a TBI:

 - Loss of fluent speaking abilities